 Symposium Free from Fear, Free from Pain in Brussels

-On 20 January 2015, a symposium about Female Genital Mutilation/Cutting (FGM/C) in Europe was held in Brussels.
+On the 20th of January 2015, a symposium about Female Genital Mutilation/Cutting (FGM/C) in Europe was held in Brussels.
 The symposium was organized by Public Policy Exchange and proved to be a unique opportunity to gain an understanding of the current EU legal framework in relation to FGM/C. The symposium also provided some insights in what more needs to be done in Europe to eliminate FGM/C. The exact number of women and girls who have underwent FGM/C or are at risk of undergoing FGM/C in Europe remains unknown, but according to estimations of the European Parliament, 500,000 girls and women living in Europe have been subjected to FGM/C, while further 180,000 girls and women are at risk every year.
 It is believed that the majority of girls are taken to their parent’s country of origin (often during the summer holidays) to have the procedure performed.
 However, there are some studies reporting that FGM/C takes place in European countries as well.

 The seminar started with an interesting presentation of Johanna Nelles (Council of Europe) about the Istanbul Convention.
 This treaty entered into force in August 2014 and is the first legally binding instrument that specifically addressed FGM/C (Article 38).
 Johanna explained how the Istanbul Convention requires state parties to offer protection, support and prevention measures for women and girls.
 This presentation was followed by a presentation of Elise Petitpas (End FGM European Campaign) who described their strategy of the End FGM European Campaign.
 She explained that there is more political will at the European level for the issue compared to a couple of years ago, since there is growing awareness of the problems related to FGM/C. In the upcoming years, they will lobby for a sustainable implementation of Member States’ commitments.
 Afterwards,Assita Kanko, author of the book ‘Because you are a girl’, gave powerful speech.
 She was born in Burkina Faso and underwent FGM/C at age 5.
 She shared with us her heart-breaking testimony and focused especially on the relationship and problems she encountered with her mother after the cutting while living in Europe.